Martians/deploy/service/README.md

 ##########################################################
-# Server
+# Server conifg
-## comment
+## server script usage
 example: server/http [param]
-    1. when given any param, will recreate image, and execute the script
+    1. when given any param, will recreate image and docker, will execute the given script for build
-    2. when given 0 or 1, will just recreate, no need do any script
+    2. when given 0 or 1, will just recreate image and docker, no need do any script

-## config server(see 0_server template)
+## config new server(see 0_server template)
-    1. setup server in script/server/http.sh and so on
+    1. setup server: script for create server, in script/server/, as http.sh, for setup image and start docker
-    2. start server in script/server/start_http.sh and so on
+    2. start server: script for start server, in script/server/, as start_http.sh

-## create server
+## common server
-    1. proxy： yum and apt proxy
+    1. proxy： yum and apt repository proxy
-    2. http；  http server and yum server
+    2. http；  http server, also used as yum server
     3. dns：   dns server
     4. ntp：   ntp server
-    4. sshd:   sshd, assign public ip; sshd.sh, set REPO as "public local proxy"
+    4. sshd:   sshd, assign public ip; sshd.sh, set REPO as "public local proxy".
+Can't used for systemd
     5. more:   same as sshd
     5. test:   base on 0_test(centos:test), do some script, assign test ip

-## advance
+## advance server
-    1. systemd: enable systemd, assign test ip; should do init work for docker, manually; or systemd will failed
+    1. systemd: enable systemd, assign test ip;
+        1. init scipt already used by /bin/bash/init, init work for server can only invoke manually; or systemd will failed
+        2. see service\server\postgres.sh for example, after started, invoke script/hadoop/postgres.sh to start postgres server
     2. generate: generate data, like systemd, after start docker, execute start script use docker exec

 ##########################################################